rafaelvicariabarker/katacoda-scenarios/querydsl/step7.md

   }
 &lt;/pre&gt;

 We can also get fruits in a given price range by calling `fruit.price.between(min, max)` in the `where`-clause.
+To see usage of further comparators, see the `findAllQueryDslMaxPriceDesc`and `findAllQueryDslMinPriceAsc` functions.

 &lt;pre&gt;
   @Override